-Foam roller exercises also known as self-myofascial release, is a form of massage that was once used only by professional athletes, strength coaches, elite personal trainers, and therapists.
+Foam roller exercises also are known as self-myofascial release, are a form of massage that was once used only by professional athletes, strength coaches, elite personal trainers, and therapists.

 But today it has become mainstream.

 You can now find foam rollers everywhere, from local gyms to physical therapy offices used by health conscious people of all fitness levels trying to reap all the “benefits of foam rolling”.